lorenzodejong/neon-rls-db-error/README.md

 ### 1. Create a database in Neon

-Enable RLS Authorize, this is where you provide the JWKS endpoint from the [pre-requisite]1(#prerequisite).
+Enable RLS Authorize, this is where you provide the JWKS endpoint from the [prerequisite](#prerequisite).

 Apply the proposed queries under `Set up Extension and Roles Privileges`: